facebook/docusaurus/docs/api-pages.md

 ## Page Require Paths

 Docusaurus provides a few useful React components for users to write their own pages, found in the `CompLibrary` module.
-This module is provided as part of Docusaurus in `node_modules/docusaurus`, so to access it, pages in the `pages` folder are temporarily copied into `node_modules/docusaurus` when rendering to static html.
+This module is provided as part of Docusaurus in `node_modules/docusaurus`, so to access it, pages in the `pages` directory are temporarily copied into `node_modules/docusaurus` when rendering to static HTML.
 As seen in the example files, this means that a user page at `pages/en/index.js` uses a require path to `'../../core/CompLibrary.js'` to import the provided components.

 What this means to the user is that if you wish to use the `CompLibrary` module, make sure the require path is set correctly.
 For example, a page at `page/mypage.js` would use a path `'../core/CompLibrary.js'`.

-If you wish to use your own components inside the website folder, use `process.cwd()` which will refer to the `website` folder to construct require paths.
+If you wish to use your own components inside the website directory, use `process.cwd()` which will refer to the `website` directory to construct require paths.
 For example, if you add a component to `website/core/mycomponent.js`, you can use the require path, `'process.cwd() + /core/mycomponent.js'`.

 ## Provided Components